codepath/android_guides/Android-Unit-and-Integration-testing.md

 ![Test Project](http://i.imgur.com/7APmagr.png)

 Select the "Test Target" as SimpleApp.
 Now we have our brand new test project for writing out app test cases.
 If we want to embed the test project within our existing application within a folder, check out [this step-by-step guide](http://jonblack.org/2012/11/24/creating-an-android-test-project-within-a-project/).

+#### Unit Testing

+Unit testing is about testing a particular component (i.e activity) in isolation of other components.
+These tests tend to be simpler and faster than integration tests.

-Next, let's test the basic behavior of our application.
+Now, let's test the basic behavior of our application.
 Create a new test class called `FirstActivityUnitTest` extending from superclass `android.test.ActivityUnitTestCase`.
 The overall structure of a `ActivityUnitTestCase` is:

 ```java
 public class FirstActivityUnitTest extends